 The Federal Deficit Reduction Act, signed in 2006, significantly change the rules governing Medicaid eligibility.
 Most people start planning for Medicaid only when they perceive the need for receiving benefits, which is a huge mistake.
 Stringent rules govern the transfer of assets prior to qualifying (called the “look back period”).
 Currently, the look back period is 60 months.

 In Georgia, an individual applying for Medicaid can only have $2,000 in total assets.
 If the individual or couple owns assets together, those assets are counted towards the couple’s resources.
-In addition, in Georgia, there is an income limit of $2,130 (2015) per month for an individual.
+In addition, in Georgia, there is a monthly income limit for an individual.
 For married couples there are different income and asset limits depending on whether both spouses are in a nursing home or only one is.

 If your income levels and assets exceed these limits and you want to qualify for Medicaid benefits sometime in the future, you should start your Medicaid planning NOW!

-At the Law Offices of Southern Elder Law Center, LLC, we stand ready to assist in helping you navigate the complicated maze of rules and requirements.
+At Southern Elder Law, PLLC, we stand ready to assist in helping you navigate the complicated maze of rules and requirements.

 - Service Options for Using Resources in a Community Environment (SOURCE) is an enhanced primary care case management program that serves frail elderly and disabled beneficiaries.
 The program works to improve the health outcomes of persons with chronic health conditions, by linking primary medical care with home and community-based services through case management agencies.
 Beneficiaries who meet eligibility criteria enroll with a SOURCE site as their primary care provider who coordinates all medical and social services.